anfractuosity/zymeter/README.md

 Zymeter
 =========

 With Zymeter we want to enable you to check the specific gravity, alcohol content, temperature and pH content of your beer remotely.
-For more informationplease visit:
+For more information please visit:

 https://hackaday.io/project/1231-Zymeter